 The fermion explosion of the vacuum particles

 The BB so far, without saying it explicitly, is regarded as an explosion of matter, the matter of our universe.
 The already mentioned page 3 up to and including page 6 of NEG show that if one assumes the vacuum to be built of particles, vacuum particles as we call them, gravitation can be concluded.
-Let's investigate that the fermion explosion not only yielded the expansion of our matter in the universe but also formed the expansion of the vacuum particles.
+Let's investigate that the fermion explosion not only yielded the expansion of our matter in the universe but also leads to the expansion of vacuum particles.

 For the Pauli exclusion principle to work there is needed some space, I guess.
 I presume the Pauli exclusion principle can be defined in two dimensions and maybe even in one dimension, but not in zero dimensions.
 Therefore I presume already existing space as is suggested in (1.2), not only for the fermion explosion of our matter, but also for the fermion explosion of the primordial vacuum particles.